-A summary of the generated traffic movements and key external traffic patterns around Central Precinct in the 2036 AM peak hour are provided in Figure 5-12.
+Figure 5-28 Two hour AM peak hour traffic volumes without CPRP in 2036 A summary of the generated traffic movements and key external traffic patterns around Central Precinct in the 2036 AM peak hour are provided in Figure 5-30.

-While the resulting traffic generation is expected to be able to be absorbed in future traffic patterns, it is likely that key traffic bottlenecks will remain.
-Pedestrian activity is also expected to increase, creating competing demands for signal time between pedestrians and road traffic.
+While the resulting traffic generation is expected to be able to be absorbed in future traffic patterns, key traffic bottlenecks are expected to remain.
+As identified in Section 5.4, external precinct modelling shows that the expected pedestrian activity will increase, creating competing demands for signal time between pedestrians and road traffic.
 Effective planning and management of these demands should prioritise walking and cycling to support mode shift and reduce congestion, as outlined in Section 4.1.

-Localised improvements may be possible through the completion of projects external to CPRP, including WestConnex and other road projects that provide alternative traffic routes through the precinct.
-Further traffic modelling is currently being completed to understand the cumulative impact of the external road projects.
+Localised improvements may be possible through the completion of projects external to CPRP, including WestConnex and other road projects that provide alternative traffic routes through the Precinct.